clandinq/remindr/README.md

 3. **Upcoming presentations**.
 Reminders for upcoming presentations, including slide submission deadlines.
 4. **Grant deadlines**.
 This can be useful both when applying for grants and when submitting grant deliverables.

+The original version for Mac OS X was developed by [César Landín](github.com/clandinq), and the Windows version developed joint with [Vicente Corral](github.com/vicentecorral).

 ## Set up
 There are three steps for setting up the remindR system:
 1. Clone the repo to your project folder